AnyLog-co/documentation/background processes.md

 run tcp server where external_ip = [ip] and external_port = [port] and internal_ip = [local_ip] and internal_port = [local_port]] and bind = [true/false] and threads = [threads count]
 ```

+Users can validate the configuration of the TCP listeners in all the nodes in the network by issuing the **test network** command.
+See details in the [Test Network](../test%20commands.md#test-network) page.

 Options:

 | Option        | Explanation   | Default Value |